Wild Clover Farm Oklahoma

 Instructions:

-Combine all spices in a clean glass container, or jar.
-To brew a single cup of tea, place 2-3 teaspoons into a tea ball or mesh filter and steep in 212 degree (boiling) water for 5-7 minutes, depending on taste.
-Enjoy!
+Combine all spices in a clean glass container or jar.
+To brew a single cup of this delicious ginger wellness tonic, place 2-3 teaspoons into a tea ball or mesh filter and steep in 212-degree (boiling) water for 5-7 minutes, depending on taste.
+Enjoy this tea hot or as a refreshing mint iced tea!

 Fire Cider